-I am a sculptor and painter, based in the North East of England, creating works to commission and selling my sculptures, e.g. limited edition bronzes or oak pieces.
+I am a sculptor and painter, based in the North East of England, creating works to commission and selling my work, e.g. limited edition bronzes or oak pieces.
 It is the same with my drawings and paintings.

-The representational pieces are usually a combination of the human figure in the upper region fused with architectural forms in the lower sections.
+The more representational pieces are usually a combination of the human figure in the upper region fused with architectural forms in the lower sections.
 The sculptures have complex micro labyrinthine interiors.
 These inter-connected interiors begin in the lower spaces, usually with an entrance on the ground floor, and ascend from one level to the next.
 Eventually they lead into chambers within the neck and head.
 The Cervical landing is situated at the base of the neck.
 It leads up to the Chamber of Breath, which is behind the mouth.
 The final space is the House of Light, situated within the cranium and resting on a structural level that I call the zygomatic platform because of it's proximity to the zygomatic bones, which form the widest parts of the face.
 The exterior aspect of the House of Light is visible through spaces in the cranium, but its interior can only be accessed via the interconnected rooms and vertical shafts below it.

 Before I go on to explain the nature of my paintings, drawings and photographs it will help to add some brief autobiographical information, which will give the work described so far a contextual basis.